lrotermund/blog/content/posts/mastering-microservices.md

 and manual end-to-end tests in test environments or constructed, complex end-to-end tests in container environments developed specifically for this purpose, which are started up per release.

+Consumer-driven contracts offer a way out of this.
+The entire
+{{< abbr "API" "Application Programming Interface" >}} integration, including the request and response models, is driven by the consumer, not the provider.
+The resulting machine-readable contracts are in {{< abbr "JSON" "JavaScript Object Notation" >}} format and can be verified and processed manually or automatically.

 ### Consumer-Driven Contracts within an REST/ HTTP based communication

 ### Consumer-Driven Contracts within a message broker based communication